what does orp stand for

 Next, adjust the ORP meter.
 Use the calibration controls to set it to the known value of the solution.

-Reducing Solution Calibration: First, rinse the probe with distilled water.
+To make the solution, first rinse the probe with distilled water.
 This gets rid of any leftover oxidizing solution.
-Next, put the probe in the reducing calibration solution, like 470 mV, and stir gently.
+Next, place the probe in the reducing calibration solution, such as 470 mV, and stir gently.

-Wait for the reading to settle.
-Then, adjust the meter to match the known value of the solution.
+Wait for the orp reading to calm down.
+Next, change the meter to match the known value of the solution.

 Verification and Recording

-Confirm the Calibration: Submerge the probe in both calibration solutions again.
+Check the Calibration: Dip the probe in both calibration solutions again.
 This checks if the calibration is correct.
 Make sure the meter shows the right readings.
 Adjust the calibration if needed for accurate measurements.

 Post-Calibration Maintenance